 Department of Chemistry

-Price: There is no cost to register for this event.
+Price: There is no cost to register for this event, but registration is required.

 Benefits of attending the webinar

 - The current status and applications of electrically conductive metal–organic frameworks;

 - How to control the morphology of 2D conductive metal–organic frameworks;